The Different Types of Wood Finishes and Varnishes for Furniture

 Polyurethane is better if you’re looking to protect your indoor wooden surfaces.
 It dries quickly and requires fewer coats than varnish.

-Can you apply polyurethane over the stain?
+Can you apply polyurethane over stain?

 Conclusion